johwiebe/stn/README.md

 degradation of equipment.
 This code can be used to replicate the results in [Wiebe et al. 2018].

 ## Credit
-This implementation is based on the [STN-Scheduler](https://github.com/jckantor/STN-Scheduler) by Jeffrey Kantor.
+This implementation is based on the [STN-Scheduler](https://github.com/jckantor/STN-Scheduler) by Jeffrey Kantor (c) 2017.

 ## Dependencies